The-Marcy-Lab-School/marcy-curriculum-docs/mod-8-backend/13-react-express-auth-overview.md

 > For more details on how `bcrypt` works, read the chapter on [Hashing Passwords with Bcrypt](12-hashing-passwords-with-bcrypt.md).

-Remember how the users that we seeded into our database had their passwords hashed?
-This happens thanks to Bcrypt!
+When starting this project, we seeded our database with users that had hashed passwords.
+This password hashing happens thanks to Bcrypt!

 Open up the `server/models/User` file and at the top you will see `bcrypt` is imported.
 This module provides two functions: `hash` and `compare`.
 Here is how they are used:

-*   When a user first creates an account, the controller  invokes the `User.create()` method which hashes the user's given password with `bcrypt.hash()`.
+*   When a user first creates an account, a controller  invokes `User.create()`.
+This method hashes the user's given password with `bcrypt.hash()`.
 Then, the hashed password will be stored in the database alongside the username.

     ![Hashed passwords are stored in the database alongside usernames.](img/hashed-password-stored-in-db.png)

-*   When a user logs in, a controller uses the `User.findByUsername()` method to find the hashed password, and then we can use `bcrypt.compare` to see if the given password generates the same hash as the one stored in the database.
+*   When a user logs in, a controller invokes `User.findByUsername()` to find the hashed password of the given user. `bcrypt.compare` is then used to compare this found password with the given password to see if they match.

     ![The server uses the given username to find the associated hashed password in the database.
 If the given password produces the same hash, then the user is authenticated!](img/hashed-password-lookup-diagram.png)

 #### `User.create()` vs. the `User` constructor

-Did you notice that there is both a `User.create()` method AND a `constructor()`?
+When someone registers a new user, the `User.create()` method is used, not the `constructor` method.
 Let's see why.

 To create a new user in the database, the `User.create()` static method can be invoked with a `username` and `password`.
 The method hashes the password before inserting it into the database.